Graham · Argyll & Bute

 Cruach nam Mult — common questions

-- Cruach nam Mult is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 458m of ascent and takes most walkers 3-5 hours.
-Terrain: Plantation tracks and clearfell ground at low altitude give way to short heather and bilberry above the deer fence.
+- Cruach nam Mult carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 458m of ascent and a 3-5 hour day on the standard route.
+Underfoot: Plantation tracks and clearfell ground at low altitude give way to short heather and bilberry above the deer fence.

 - Where do I park for Cruach nam Mult?